There are three general categories of Midtown Greenway bridges:

 The bridge was officially renamed the Martin Olav Sabo bridge on May 18, 2008.
 To watch video of the ceremony, click here.

-This concept ran into opposition from groups concerned about constructing yet another bridge across the sensitive River gorge, and because the estimated price tag of $8 million to $12 million would have required additional funders who could not yet be brought to the table.
+This concept ran into opposition from groups concerned about constructing yet another bridge across the sensitive River gorge, and because the estimated price tag of $12 million would have required additional funders who could not yet be brought to the table.
 Groups expressing concern included the National Park Service and Friends of the Mississippi.
 Such a new bridge would likely require the involvement and approvals from three federal agencies, two cities, two counties, three neighborhood organizations, and a host of additional organizations.

 A third solution could involve a new freight rail bridge constructed along the alignment of the existing bridge to offer passage for both the freight trains and the trails.

 A fourth solution could involve waiting until freight rail no longer operates in this corridor, and then constructing a bike/ped bridge across the River here.
 The only users of the freight rail here are visiting three destinations along the Hiawatha corridor.
 If these entities choose to sell their land to developers, the freight trains could go away, but it is unknown if or when that might happen.